nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 results above were reached under it, this post was written under it, and you can run it tomorrow.

-I have said elsewhere that if nobody wants to listen, I will be content not to take part, and I meant it.
-What I will do in the meantime is point at a dated post, a paper going to review this month, and a mechanization that adds no axiom of its own, and say: check it.
+I have said elsewhere that if nobody wants to listen, I will be content not to take part.
+Until then I will point at a dated post, a paper going to review this month, and a mechanization that adds no axiom of its own, and say: check it.
 That is the only kind of authority I want, and the only kind this result allows anyone.